heroLFG/hugo-herolfg-site/content/posts/effective-altruism-criticism.md

 My claim is that transparency technology should be developed and utilized in order to help determine which ideas, people, and organizations can be trusted.
 EA is lacking in their use of and advocacy for transparency technology.
 I could spend my entire life pointing out transparency technology ideas and I would love to do that for the benefit of the world.
 I will list out a few of those ideas now.

-Note that I am [recording myself](/posts/effective-altruism-criticism#proof-of-work) doing this work using OBS.
+Note that I am [recording myself](/posts/effective-altruism-criticism#proof-of-work) doing this work using [Open Broadcaster Software](https://obsproject.com/).
 The judges for this competition could do the same.
 Reviews of the recordings could be crowdsourced to help identify important points which help with learning and teaching about ideas, people, and organizations.
 This post is also in [version control with historical changes](https://github.com/heroLFG/hugo-herolfg-site/commits/dev/content/posts/effective-altruism-criticism.md)

 ### Financial Transparency